 –….In the article by Dr. Mercola it mentioned that pumpkin seeds, like grains, nuts and seeds, contain phytic acid that can cause a number of health problems and render nutrients less bio-available.
 That’s why whenever you eat any of these types of foods you should really soak and/or sprout them first to help lower phytic acid.

-These charts are from Go Raw and a great way to get around the phytic acid issue with pumpkin seeds is to buy Go Raw Organic Sprouted Pumpkin Seeds.
+Soaking the seeds at home is one way to get around the issue of phytic acid; another way is to buy Go Raw Organic Sprouted Pumpkin Seeds.
 That way the work is already done for you and they are the best tasting seeds I’ve ever had.
 The only problem is you may have a hard time stopping with just a handful!
 They aren’t cheap, but they are nutrient dense, so a little goes a long way.
 If you shop at Vitacost, you can get them at a discount price.
 And if you have an account at eBates.com and shop through their portal you can even earn cash back on your Vitacost purchases.
 And eBates now has an easy to activate “Shop Smarter” button that lets you know when you are on a site that offers cash back.
 Great idea!

 FYI, Go Raw also makes sprouted sunflower, watermelon, and flax seeds, plus a spicy seed mix.
 With flax seeds being touted so regularly as something everyone should add to their diet, I think it’s good for people to know that they are really not easily digestible unless they are sprouted, otherwise you are missing out on a lot of their nutritional value.
 So I’m grateful that they are now available already sprouted, in case we forget to, or don’t want to, take the time and effort to soak and sprout them ourselves.